35: THE BLOOD-STAINED SEATS OF HISTORY

 The Grant House has stood on this location of the Michigan State Fair Grounds since 1958.
 In its later years, carnival workers resided in the house during the fair.
 Since 2009, when the State Fair was moved, the grounds and this house had been under lock and key.
 It took a lot of luck and an act of God for me to gain access to the historic dwelling.

 I posed for a handful of photos outside of the house and I was angered by the fact that a Presidential home was allowed to fall into such disrepair.
-Not only was that building one of the oldest houses in Detroit, it was once occupied by Ulysses S. Grant and money should have been made available by our state to make restorations so that future generations could visit the home.
+Not only was that building one of the oldest houses in Detroit, but it was also once occupied by Ulysses S. Grant and money should have been made available by our state to make restorations so that future generations could visit the home.
 But today, that house was kept under lock and key where it took a virtual act of God and a lot of good fortune to visit.

 When Grant first moved into the house in 1849, he wrote a letter to his wife that described his new digs.
 He mentioned the interior had a double parlor, a dining room, one small downstairs bedroom, and a kitchen.
 The future President also described the yard that was filled with gardens and fruit trees; including currants, plums, peaches and grapes.
 When Grant wrote the letter, Julia was about a week from moving into the Detroit house.